-- Syphilis is not confined to history but occurs more frequently in patients who ahve same sex partners, are bisexual or in those who use illicit drugs.
-Patients with syphilis have a high prevalence of HIV that may reflect promiscuity and lifestyle.
+- Syphilis is not confined to history but occurs more frequently in patients who have same sex partners, are bisexual or in those who use illicit drugs.
+Patients with syphilis have a high prevalence of HIV that may reflect multiple sexual partners and lifestyle.
 The ulcers of syphilis may facilitate the transmission of HIV.
 Patients with HIV infection with primary syphilis tend to have multiple ulcers compared with patients who are not infected with HIV.
 Rapid progression of secondary syphilis to tertiary syphilis occurs with HIV.
 Seroconversion may be delayed and standard serological tests for syphilis may be unreliable.

 Atypical or Norwegian scabies is characterised by widespread hyperkeratotic, scaly maculopapular eruptions or crusted plaques.
-It tends to be associated with alcoholic tramps with very poor hygiene and possibly some immune inadequacy but it is also seen with HIV.
+It tends to be associated with very poor hygiene and possibly some immune inadequacy but it is also seen with HIV.

 - Seborrhoeic dermatitis or eruptions like it are seen in many patients with AIDS.
 Seborrhoeic dermatitis may even be the presenting feature of HIV.
 The eruption has widespread inflammatory and hyperkeratotic lesions and may progress to erythroderma in some patients.
 The incidence may be higher in patients with AIDS-related dementia or CNS disease.